 For a more detailed description of the sinking, see this extract from one of the volumes of the official history of the Second World War, Royal Australian Navy, 1939–1942 by G. Hermon Gill.
-The complete chapter can be found here.
+The complete chapter can be found on the Memorial's website.

 In total there were 24 survivors, but 138 men, including all officers, lost their lives.
 The 130 Australians lost in the sinking are commemorated on the Australian War Memorial’s Roll of Honour.
-Please see here for a list of names.
 The other eight men lost were from the Royal Navy and are commemorated on Commonwealth War Grave Commission memorials.

-Royal Australian Navy provides information about the HMAS Parramatta and its sinking here.
+Royal Australian Navy provides information about the HMAS Parramatta and its sinking.